RychlyOndrej/Gradeify/README.md

 # Gradeify - Simplify your work with ratings!
+- work in slow progress (semester work)

 Welcome to the Gradeify repository, your reliable teacher's helper, that makes it easy to work with grading scales and percentages.
 Gradeify is designed to,